rob-myers/rob-myers.github.io/docs/plan.md

 - fix NavDemo1 useGeomorphs HMR
   - Fix HMR of NavDemo1 when remove a geomorph (out of order index?)
+  - Fix HMR as far as we can

 - Blog
   - ✅ Revisit first page